Jonathan Crowe: Mediation ethics

 In collaborative work with Rachael Field, Crowe has argued for a new understanding of the ethics of mediation.
 Traditional views of mediation ethics focus on mediator neutrality or impartiality.
 However, Field and Crowe contend these notions are unhelpful and unrealistic when applied to mediation practice.
 Instead, they propose a new ethical paradigm centred on party self-determination.
 This approach is supported by ‘a focus on informed consent and an ethos of professionalism’.
 Field and Crowe defend a contextual ethical method as the most suitable way of resolving ethical dilemmas in mediation practice.

 Advocacy

-Crowe is a founding co-director with Rachael Burgin and Saxon Mullins of Rape and Sexual Assault Research and Advocacy (RASARA), an Australia-wide organisation working to shape community responses to sexual violence.
+Crowe is a founding director with Rachael Burgin and Saxon Mullins of Rape and Sexual Assault Research and Advocacy (RASARA), an Australia-wide organisation working to shape responses to sexual violence.
 The organisation describes itself as ‘survivor-focused’, ‘evidence-based’ and ‘reform-oriented’.
 He was also involved in a high-profile public advocacy campaign with author and activist Bri Lee to reform the mistake of fact excuse in Queensland rape law.
-Crowe and Lee's advocacy led the Queensland Attorney-General to refer this issue to the Queensland Law Reform Commission in July 2019.
+Crowe and Lee's advocacy led the Queensland Attorney-General to refer this issue to the Queensland Law Reform Commission in July 2019, ultimately resulting in legal changes in 2023.